Quebec asks Supreme Court judge to recuse himself on Bill 21 case

 -

-'I got no remorse': Greg Fertuck, convicted of murdering missing spouse, sentenced life in prison
+'I got no remorse': Greg Fertuck, convicted of murdering missing spouse, sentenced to life in prison

 Greg Fertuck will spend life behind bars with no chance of parole until he is 90 years old, a judge ruled on Thursday at Saskatoon's Court of King's Bench.